Check out our programme presentation for an overview of the curriculum and information on course content and study schedule.

 Learning Outcomes:

-Students will be able to name, explain, discuss and illustrate human factors and design principles.
+Students will be able to name, explain, illustrate and discuss human factors and design principles.
+They will know and be able to apply HCI laws in research and design.

 Superior module: